openedx/edx-documentation/en_us/shared/releasing_course/course_launching.rst

 learners.
 This topic includes a :ref:`course launch checklist<Course Launch Checklist>` to use as a model for your schedule of activities.

-To help you communicate to the course team or to all course participants before the course launches and while it is running, you can send email messages from the Instructor Dashboard.
-See :ref:`Bulk Email`.
+To help you communicate to the course team or to all course participants before the course launches and while it is running, you can send email messages from the LMS by selecting **Instructor** to access the instructor dashboard.
+For more information, see :ref:`Bulk Email`.
 The topic on bulk email also includes a set of :ref:`example messages to learners<Example Messages to Students>` that you can use as guidelines when you write your own email messages.

 .. _Course Launch Checklist: